Make the best slow cooker Bolognese sauce ever! This rich and deep flavored sauce is delicious with pasta or use it to make lasagna.

-If making in advance for a party this sauce can be frozen in large containers.
+If made in advance for a party this sauce can be frozen in large containers.

 No, once defrosted refreezing is not recommended.

 Yes, this slow cooker Bolognese sauce recipe can be used to make lasagna but, not as is.
-Because, this sauce is thick it needs be made more liquid.
+Because this sauce is thick it needs to be made more liquid.